Propane guide

 - Propellants in spray cans

-- Fuel for vehicles in the form of LPG.
+- Fuel for vehicles as LPG.

 Propane gas is also used in a variety of industrial applications.
 Particularly in energy-intensive processes such as the manufacture of glass, bricks and cement, or in agriculture for drying grain or heating stables.